How to Create Interactive User Guides For Your SaaS Product

 Rather than generic product tours or written documentation, interactive manuals and guides help real users solve business problems and use your software more effectively.

 The tight feedback loop between a user taking an action and being supplied with relevant information helps to shorten the learning curve and reduce the time to value.

 In turn, that helps users discover how to adopt, utilize and get value from your product.
-The degree of personalization is what makes the real difference to their engagement, and has a drastic impact on retention rates.
+The degree of personalization is what makes a real difference to their engagement, and has a drastic impact on retention rates.

-How to create an interactive user guide
+How to create interactive user guides

 The data is clear – interactive user guides have a huge impact on nearly every SaaS metric.